 There are 35 rides at the fair.
 Each ride accommodates 27 people.
 How many people can be accommodated on all the rides?

-When the number 35 is decomposed into 30 and 5, and the number 27 is decomposed into 20 and 7, we find ourselves reducing the product \(35\; \times \;27\) to the sum of 4 easy-to-calculate partial products, that is \(\left( {20\; \times \;30} \right)\; + \;\left( {20\; \times \;5} \right)\; + \;\left ( {7\; \times \;30} \right)\; + \;\left( {7\; \times \;5} \right)\), for a total of 945 people.
+When the number 35 is decomposed into 30 and 5, and the number 27 is decomposed into 20 and 7, the product of \(35\; \times \;27\) becomes the sum of four easy-to-calculate partial products, that is \(\left( {20\; \times \;30} \right)\; + \;\left( {20\; \times \;5} \right)\; + \;\left ( {7\; \times \;30} \right)\; + \;\left( {7\; \times \;5} \right)\), for a total of 945 people.

 At this time, teachers may suggest that students record these partial products in a place value chart as below: